Dzenly/tia/docs-md/extjs-explorer.md

 ### Format:
 ```
+How to access the Component in API: say: gT.eC.combobox.
+If the Component is not supported yet, there will be gT.eC.any.

 The TEQ xtype precendence string in bold blue color.
 If there is no id and xtype is custom in unique, this xtype is used to identify the component.